Mission on the Moon

 The option to use hardware or do activities virtually is tremendous.University • British Columbia

 In real life, k8 is InkSmith's educational micro:bit robot for introducing youth to coding.

 For Mission on the Moon, k8 will act as the lunar rover on the moon for all of the program's courses.

-The Mission on the Moon content is also adaptable for delivery without physical hardware.
+The Mission on the Moon content is also adaptable for delivery without the k8 robotics kit.
 Students will be able to complete their missions in a virtual coding environment.